-I know many of you aren't into the whole Twitter thing, but I'm using my account (@MarkGraban) to share some photos and small batches of ideas that I come across.
+I know many of you aren't into the whole Twitter thing, but I'm using my account (@MarkGraban) to share some photos and small batches of ideas that I come across during my trip to Japan.
 I'll also share them here (but keep in mind you can read Twitter without having an account there, even).
-That's a Toyota “partner robot” pictured at left.
+That's a Toyota “partner robot” pictured above.

-When recovery comes, front line workers get pay restored first then big boss restored last.
-Polar opposite of US (lay off workers 1st)
+When recovery comes, front-line workers get their pay restored first, then the big boss is restored last.
+That's the polar opposite of US companies (lay off workers 1st).

 I'm very surprised that Japan doesn't have the “Look Right” or “Look Left” curb markings like London does.
 I need to be careful!

-Even in Toyota City, displays (and the faces you see) emphasize that this is a very global company pic.twitter.com/6zd9LtiS
+Even in Toyota City, displays (and the faces you see) emphasize that this is a very global company.

 What do you think?
 Please scroll down (or click) to post a comment.
 Or please share the post with your thoughts on LinkedIn – and follow me or connect with me there.

 Did you like this post?
 Make sure you don't miss a post or podcast — Subscribe to get notified about posts via email daily or weekly.

 Check out my latest book, The Mistakes That Make Us: Cultivating a Culture of Learning and Innovation: